-Did you know that 77% of enterprises rely on the cloud for at least an application or a section of their enterprise computing infrastructure?
-Did you also know that enterprises are increasingly putting money in the cloud?
+Did you know that 77% of companies rely on the cloud for at least an application or a section of their enterprise computing infrastructure?
+Did you also know that companies are increasingly putting money in the cloud?
 This is according to a Forbes article citing insights from the 2018 IDG Cloud Computing Study.

 What is the cloud?